-The first set of simulations, described in section 5, are more focused on the general problem concerning the progressive evolution of behavioural capabilities which are somehow dependent on each other.
-The results of our simulations show that the evolution of agents capable of solving the considered task is favoured by a particular selective pressure (i.e., condition +A) which facilitates the progressive evolution of fully discriminating agents by firstly rewarding populations of agents capable of sensory-motor coordination but not capable of sound signalling, and subsequently by rewarding those agents that combine sensory-motor coordination with a proper use of the sound.
-The other evolutionary scenarios explored-i.e., conditions +B and AB-turned out to be less successful.
-In particular, condition +B showed that it is by far more difficult to associate already evolved sound signalling mechanisms with the mechanisms for the required sensory-motor coordination than the other way around.
+The first set of simulations, described in section 5, are more focused on the general problem concerning the progressive evolution of behavioural capabilities that are somehow dependent on each other.
+The results of our simulations show that the evolution of agents capable of solving the considered task is favoured by a particular selective pressure (i.e. condition +A) which facilitates the progressive evolution of fully discriminating agents by firstly rewarding populations of agents capable of sensorimotor co-ordination but not capable of sound signalling, and subsequently by rewarding those agents that combine sensorimotor co-ordination with a proper use of the sound.
+The other evolutionary scenarios explored, i.e. conditions +B and AB, turned out to be less successful.
+In particular, condition +B showed that it is far more difficult to associate already evolved sound signalling mechanisms with the mechanisms for the required sensorimotor co-ordination than the other way around.
 In our case, it was particularly straightforward to isolate the evolutionary dynamics of the condition +B, which hindered the evolution of fully discriminating agents.
-That is, agents that possessed the mechanisms for signalling and that were not tightly linked with the required sensory-motor coordination turned out 'lucky' enough to get the highest possible fitness score during the evolutionary phase-these agent were clearly overestimated due to the nature of the probabilistic features of the environments in which they happened to be evaluated.
+That is, agents that possessed the mechanisms for signalling and that were not tightly linked with the required sensorimotor co-ordination turned out to be 'lucky' enough to get the highest possible fitness score during the evolutionary phase-the fitness of these agents were clearly overestimated due to the nature of the probabilistic features of the environments in which they happened to be evaluated.
 The overestimated strategies took over in the population.
 However, these 'lucky' agents, if re-evaluated in a bigger number of evaluation trials, showed the limitation of their discrimination mechanisms (see table 2).